Dina M. Fonseca, MS, PhD

 Julia Gonzalez Gonzalez, PhD

-Funded by a CDC grant through the NE Center of Excellence in vector Borne Diseases (NEVBD) to examine critical drivers of the invasive Asian longhorned tick phenology and strategies for control.
+Funded by a CDC grant through the NE Center of Excellence in vector Borne Diseases (NEVBD) to examine critical drivers of the invasive Asian longhorned tick phenology and strategies for control (Dina is the PI).
+Julia is now being funded by a grant from the DoD AFPMB (PI is Dr. Jim Simon, Rutgers Plant Sciences) to examine the effects the repellent catnip on ticks.
+She is working with Dr. Alvaro Toledo.

 Francisco Ferreira Jr, DVM, PhD